TL;DR

 A useful step block: “Step 2 (3 min): start rice in saucepan with 1.5 cups water and a pinch of salt; cover, low heat.
 Step 3 (5 min): while rice is going, dice onion and bell pepper, slice chicken into 1-inch strips.
 Step 4 (8 min): high heat, oil shimmering, sear chicken 4 min per side; add onion and pepper at the flip.
 Step 5 (taste check): when chicken is opaque and peppers are blistered, taste — if it’s flat, add soy sauce by the teaspoon, not salt.
 Step 6: serve over rice; squeeze of lemon if you have it.”

-A useful substitution table: “No bell pepper → use any sturdy vegetable (zucchini, broccoli, mushrooms); add 1 minute to cook time.
+A useful substitution table: “No bell pepper → any sturdy vegetable (zucchini, broccoli, mushrooms); add 1 minute to cook time.
 No soy sauce → 1 tablespoon Worcestershire + a pinch of sugar.
-No fresh garlic → 1/4 teaspoon garlic powder, added when oil is hot, not when cold (it burns).”
+No fresh garlic → 1/4 teaspoon garlic powder, added when oil is hot, not cold (it burns when cold).”

 How to refine